Sustainability initiatives at Australia's convention centres

 New water filtration system with reusable bottles

-In Western Australia’s capital of Perth/Boorloo, Perth Convention and Exhibition Centre (PCEC) has recently installed a special water filtration system to reduce the need for bottled water at events.
+In Western Australia’s capital of Perth/Boorloo, Perth Convention and Exhibition Centre (PCEC) offers a special water filtration system to reduce the need for bottled water at events.
 The Vestal water filtration system allows PCEC to offer premium still and sparkling water using water that is sourced and filtered onsite.
 The water is served in elegant, high quality reusable bottles made of flint glass, reducing the need for water bottle delivery, storage and disposal.

 Bottle cap recycling initiative

-EarthCheck Platinum accreditation
+EarthCheck Master accreditation